By Scott Reitz

 Kelsey didn’t know she wanted to be a piano technician, at least not at first.
 But she enrolled in a trade school that fostered curiosity, taught her manual skills, and bolstered her confidence.
 “I think I’m extraordinarily lucky,” she says of finding her perfect career.
 “I can’t believe things have worked out the way they have.”

-Scott Reitz is a freelance journalist currently enrolled in the Piano Technology program at North Bennet Street School.
+Scott Reitz is a freelance journalist and a North Bennet Street School alumnus.
 When not chasing perfect unisons or splicing bass strings, he can be found on his motorcycle, hunting down tacos in Los Angeles.
-Write him at [email protected].
+Write him at firstname.lastname@example.org.